-KABR endorses the compromise proposal to keep Kansas retail licenses separate for the sale of stronger alcohol products v. limited alcohol beer KABR participated in the discussions with Uncork proponents and the Kansas Association for Responsible Liquor Laws (KARLL) and the wholesalers organizations at the request of the Chairman.
+KABR endorses the compromise proposal to maintain separate licensing structures for retailers of alcoholic liquor and CMB retailers to be implemented April 1, 2019.
+The proposal will keep Kansas retail licenses separate for the sale of stronger alcohol products v. limited alcohol beer.
+KABR participated in the discussions with Uncork proponents and the Kansas Association for Responsible Liquor Laws (KARLL) and the wholesalers organizations at the request of the Chairman.

-The proposal states:
+The proposal states CMB retailers would not sell beer over 6 percent alcohol by volume and liquor retailers may sell all current products plus cereal malt beverage.
+Liquor retailers may sell other products up to 20% of gross sales, except that the sale of tobacco products and lottery shall not be included in the 20% limitation.

-- Beginning April 1, 2019 - - CMB retailers could sell beer over 6 percent alcohol by volume, - Liquor retailers may sell all current beer, wine, and spirits products plus cereal malt beverage, - Liquor retailers may sell other products up to 20% of gross sales, - Liquor retailers may sell tobacco products and lottery tickets, except that the sale of tobacco products and lottery shall not be included in the 20% limitation, - The Division of Alcoholic Beverage Control will issue an impact study ten years after implementation to report the market impact of the law change. - The Uncork proponents have agreed that ten years will be a reasonable time to measure the impact of law on the industry without further legislation to expand the locations where liquor products are sold, - Statutes and regulations are modified to include application of trade practice, nondiscrimination and price rules to CMB and liquor licensees - ABC will have authority to promulgate and enforce in both types of licensees, - CMB retailers will continue to be licensed by cities and counties, liquor stores will continue to be licensed by the state, - Distributors may require minimum orders for delivery, as well as retaining current definitions for CMB and beer for purposes of their franchise agreements, - Kansas will retain the separate retail licenses for the sale of stronger alcohol products v. limited alcohol beeer.
+The Division of Alcoholic Beverage Control will issue an impact study in ten years to report the market impact of the law change.
+The ten years will be a reasonable time to measure the impact of law on the industry without further legislation to deregulate the sale of alcoholic liquor products.

+Other changes include application of trade practice, nondiscrimination and price rules to CMB and liquor licensees and provisions for distributors to require minimum orders for delivery, as well as retaining current definitions for CMB and beer.
 KABR supports the Kansas independently owned retail liquor stores as the state regulated off premise retailer of higher alcohol beer and all wine and spirits products.
-We ask you to support the compromise and retain this important role for our independently owned Kansas retail liquor stores.

-While KABR is cautiously supportive, it is because the reality of changes in the states around Kansas lead us to believe that postponement would only result in legislation that is less targeted at the CMB issue and even more harmful to our small businesses and our communities.
+While KABR is cautiously supportive, it is only because the reality of changes in the states around Kansas lead us to believe that postponement would only result in legislation that is less targeted at the CMB issue and even more harmful to our small businesses and our communities.